uojiaku/disaster-recovery/README.md

 #### II.
 If the etcd certificates for the master host are valid, then add the member back to the etcd cluster.

+Prerequisites:

+- access to cluster as a user with ```cluster-admin``` role.

+- SSH access to master host to add to the etcd cluster.

+- Obtain the IP address of an existing active etcd member.

+Procedure:

+1. Access the master host to add to the etcd cluster.

+2. Run the ```etcd-member-add.sh``` script and pass in two parameters:

+- IP address of an existing etcd member

+- the name of the etcd member to add

+Here's an example below:

 #### III.
 If there are no etcd certificates for the master host or they are no longer.